-Known as the Giant Green Monkey Tree Frog in the West, the waxy secretion from this Amazonian amphibian carries the reputation for being one of the most powerful natural ways to modulate and strengthen the immune system.
+Known as the Giant Green Monkey Tree Frog in the West, the waxy secretion from this Amazonian amphibian carries the reputation for being one of the most powerful natural substances to cleanse, clear, strengthen and heal the mind-body-soul connection.

-Traditionally, Kambo is used to ensure hunting success - increasing strength, energy, endurance, and heightening the senses.
-It's used as a general jungle medicine to treat snake bites, malaria, infections, pathogens and fever.
+Traditionally, Kambo is used to ensure hunting success by increasing strength, energy, endurance, and heightening the senses, as well as being used as a general jungle medicine to treat snake bites, malaria, infections, pathogens and fever.

 Alongside indigenous use, many thousands of people around the globe are recognizing Kambo as being a multi-dimensional healing medicine for a wide variety of illnesses and challenges across all levels of being: